Enote provides both familiar and all-new navigation features that help you move around your scores quickly and easily.

 The Navigation Tray

 The Navigation Tray offers you multiple options to get around your score quickly:

 A: The main section of the navigation tray is this Preview Pane, which shows where you will be navigating to.
 When you have found the right place in your score, tap on this preview (or tap on iPhone) to move to this section.

-B: These controls let you jump between movements and bar numbers - which come predefined in all Enote scores - in just a tap.
+B: These controls let you jump between predefined movements and bar numbers in just a tap.
 Tapping the movement number here will bring up a list of movements by title for quick navigation.